Ares-Developers/Ares-docs/new/tiberium/explosive.rst

 ``````````````````

 Tiberium Explosive is the feature that harvester units detonate violently on
 destruction.
-It is not to be confused with the similarily named Tiberium
+It is not to be confused with the similarly named Tiberium
 Explosion.

 The damage to deliver depends on :tag:`Power` of the contained tiberium bails.